A - Z Recycling and Waste Guide

 See also “Junk Mail.”

-Mercury-Containing Devices - banned from the landfill
+Mercury-Containing Devices (banned from landfill)

 - thermometers with silver fluid,